lazy-media/public/Authentik/Portainer/Readme.md

 ## Assumptions

-- Have common knowledge of Authentik and how to create an OAuth2/OpenID Provider
+- Have basic knowledge of Authentik and how to create an OAuth2/OpenID Provider, if not, you can follow [Basic OAuth/OpenID Setup](/Authentik/Applications-&-Providers/Readme.md#authentik-basic-oauth2openid-setup)
 - Have access to local portainer account

 ## Portainer Setup